ungoldman/module-init/README.md

 [travis-url]: https://travis-ci.org/ngoldman/module-init
 [experimental-img]: https://img.shields.io/badge/stability-1%20--%20experimental-orange.svg?style=flat-square
 [stability-url]: https://iojs.org/api/documentation.html#documentation_stability_index

-Create a new node module with all the right stuff.

 This module is functional, but still under active development.
 The idea is to automate the following in the working directory: